 GET OUTSIDE.
 Being outside can help distract you from your kitchen.
 Plus, it is just so good for you, and we are inside an unnatural amount of time.

-Find a replacement for the caffeine.
-If you are needing the caffeine in order to function, detoxing is a better option.
+- Find a replacement for the caffeine.
+If you are needing the caffeine in order to function, detoxing and stopping caffeine intake is a better option.
 But if you aren't reliant on caffeine, and you are properly fat-adapted, switching to an herbal tea or coffee could be a great addition to replace your usual morning ritual, and help you eliminate all the terrible chemicals that are found in soda.
 My favorite coffee alternative is Crio Bru.
 It is made from roasted and ground cacao beans, with no sugar added.
 I add in a TBSP of MCT oil, and little coconut milk, and I am energized and ready to start my day.

 - Find a replacement for the carbonation.
 There are some great alternatives to soda, that can still give you that carbonated fizziness you are looking for.
 Kombucha is a fermented tea.
 The culture used to ferment the tea "eats" up most of the sugar in the drink, so it is a great alternative.
 It is also a probiotic, so it will help support digestion.
 Kombucha is more expensive than soda, but is easy to make at home yourself.
 Or you can try sparkling water.
 It is just carbonated water, so you can still get the fizziness you are craving.
 You can add low carb fruit, such as blueberries, or add a little lemon or lime, and a couple drops of a natural sweetener, such as Stevia or Lakanto.
 My favorite brand is La Croix.